Calanthe/Calanthe.github.io/_drafts/2016-09-29-buggy-snake.markdown

 Snake.Board.initBoard = function(state) {
 	var offset = state.borderOffset;

-    //create a two dimensional Array (array??) with no walls at all for (var x = 0; x < state.boardWidth; x++) {
+    //create a two dimensional array with no walls at all for (var x = 0; x < state.boardWidth; x++) {
 		state.board[x] = new Array(state.boardWidth);
 		for (var y = 0; y < state.boardHeight; y++) {